SteveMarshall/stevemarshall.github.io/cv.md

 {: .meta}

-Led infrastructure architecture design and development (Puppet, Python, PHP) for a startup reinventing the industrial supply market.
+Led infrastructure architecture design and development (Puppet, Python, PHP) for a startup targeting the industrial supply market.

 ### Director of Design at [Expedia Affiliate Network](http://expediaaffiliate.com/)